 - Does the world face a crisis in accountability?

-- Could the oil spill in the Gulf of Mexico have been averted if BP and other firms had better governance systems in place?
+- Could environmental damage be averted if firms had better governance systems in place?

-- Can government leaders waste billions of dollars of taxpayer money on schemes such as green energy or stealth fighter planes and not be called to task for mismanagement?
+- Can government leaders be called to task for mismanagement?

 - Are corporations socially responsible when they place trillions of dollars of profits in untaxed overseas havens?
 Should corporations and wealthy investors be allowed to transfer resources to secret offshore banks for the purpose of tax evasion?